-- Take 5 scoops of soil from different parts of the sample to provide a total soil volume of approximately 1 pint.

-- Place the soil into the sample bag.

-- Take the soil back to the office.

-4. Drying the sample.

-- Spread the sample out in a warm place overnight to air dry it. - DO NOT HEAT the soil. - 5.
-Label and place the soil into a soil bag. - 6.
+- Take 5 scoops of soil from different parts of the sample to provide a total soil volume of approximately 1 pint. - Place the soil into the soil sample bag. - 4.
+Drying the sample. - Spread the sample out in a warm place overnight to air dry it. - DO NOT HEAT the soil. - 5.
+Label the soil sample bag and place air-dried soil into it. - 6.
 Fill out the information sheet as completely and accurately as possible.